namedpage80/byte-hackathon-gj/instructions.md

     e.
 Similar to the remove button, it should do a full re-render when any element has been reordered

 5. Add a save and load button
     a.
-Add a save button to save the underlying datastructure to a file called default.json
+Add a save button to save the underlying reciept datastructure to a file called default.json
     b.
 Add a load button to load default.json file if it exists
     c.
 After succesfull load of default.json, it should render the reciept correctly.